ucc23/updt_UCC/add_new_DB.md

 5. Generate members' datafiles
 6. Update the new UCC
 7. General check of new UCC
-8. Generate new clusters entries
+8. Generate new Zenodo files

+The above steps prepare the files for the updated version of the UCC.
+The following steps **apply** the required changes to the site.

 9. Update database files
 10. Update Zenodo files